 Slugs have 2 pairs of tentacles; the upper pair have eye spots at the tip.

 It usually mates on the soil surface early in the morning or late in the evening.
 Then between 5 & 20 days later the eggs are laid.
-There are 10 - 50 pearly-white eggs in a batch, and they are laid in the soil, under a stone or under some other suitable surface.
+There are 10 - 50 pearly-white eggs (see the photograph below) in a batch, and they are laid in the soil, under a stone or under some other suitable surface.
 The egg laying nearly always takes place at night.

 Eggs can be laid throughout the year, but tend to be rarer and fewer in number during the winter.
 Several batches of eggs can be laid from one mating, but the first batch contains the most eggs, and the number decreases with each following batch.